What Causes Codependency?

 7. Understand your attachment style and how it affects your relationships and how you show up.

-The process of becoming less codependent is not always easy.
+The process of becoming less codependent is not always easy but you can learn to become less codependent.
 You should expect ups and downs and many ‘fits and starts.’
-It’s all part of growing and changing.
-No doubt, you have been codependent for a long time - so change doesn’t happen overnight.
-Give yourself some grace and time.
+It’s all part of growing and changing but that’s okay.

 But by taking teeny tiny steps and one change at a time, there will be a shift.
 And despite your upbringing and being codependent, there are things you can do to become less codependent.